hutonahill/proximity-text-chat/README.md

     - sends a message to all nodes connected to the source node.
   - `/GetNodeList <optionalChannelIdentifier>`
     - returns a list of nodes and the chunks they cover, optionally restricted to a channel.
+- Implement threading for populating the shortest path registries.
+- Add documentation explaining how to use this stuff.

 ### Possible Additional Features
-- Implement threading for populating the shortest path registries.
 - Item Tags:
   - sendInCurios
   - receiveInCurios